-The budgetary comparison for the General Fund presents additional analysis and is not a required part of the basic financial statements.
+The schedule of revenues, expenditures and changes in fund balance - budget and actual General Fund presents additional analysis and is not a required part of the basic financial statements.

 The schedule is management's responsibility, and derives from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 We subjected this schedule to the auditing procedures we applied to the basic financial statements.
 We also applied certain additional procedures, including comparing and reconciling the schedule directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, this schedule is fairly stated in all material respects in relation to the basic financial statements taken as a whole.